 Typical school start dates by region of the U.S.

 The Back to School season is the third largest annual consumer spending event according to the National Retail Foundation (NRF).
 For total planned spending it comes in after winter holidays (1st) and Back to College (2nd).
 The following information is from the NRF’s 2020 Back to School survey.
-With families expecting at least some classes to be taking place online, the COVID-19 pandemic is making an impact on trends for 2020.
+With families expecting at least some classes to be taking place online in 2021, the COVID-19 pandemic is still making an impact on shopping trends.

-As students gear up for distance learning, electronics and computer-related equipment are set to surpass clothing and accessories for the top category by average spend per household.
+As students geared up for distance learning, electronics and computer-related equipment were expected to surpass clothing and accessories for the top category by average spend per household.
 This is pushing the total planned household spend to a high of $789.49 for 2020.
 (Learn about spending for college students in our Back to College hub.)